88vch/CS_142B_CompilerProject/README.md

 ## Parser Tests
+[made modification on main branch, forgot we re-vamped here; first commit new windows PC]
 ### Current Status: [REFACTORING]
 - [TODO];
     -  modification for commit on new branch; working on here for the rest of the week. try to work incrementally so you don't get confused